 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled and believe that your employer has used suspected medical marijuana use as pretext to terminate, harass, or discriminate against you, or if you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
-Call our Ohio employment law attorneys at (216) 291-4744 in Cleveland.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Columbus lawyers at (614) 335-4685.
-Call our Toledo lawyers at (419) 960-5926.
+Call our office at 866-797-6040.
 The best option is not to wait.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 Links for pictures